-We also completed fully least cost runs for each scenario, i.e. no options were marked as 'must do', and compared these new LCPs against the Baseline LCP.
+We also completed fully least cost runs for each scenario, i.e. no options were marked as 'must do', and compared these new LCPs against the original least cost version for each plan.
 To understand the ability of our Preferred Plan to incorporate a future strategic winter storage reservoir we ran the Preferred Plan with an option set that contained 'minimum cost' reservoirs.
 This allowed the ESBD model to select one or more reservoirs to support the network of transfers in the Preferred Plan and identified where additional options would be required in each scenario.

-Table 3.8 summarises the additional options required for each scenario compared to the Baseline LCP and Preferred Plan.
+Table 3.8 summarises the additional options required for each scenario compared to the original least cost version of each plan.

-Table 3.8: Additional option summary
+Table 3.13: Additional option summary